 - Digging in the lead in to the premises

 If your premises are far from the service distribution point you might want to dig from the road to your property to reduce the cost of the overall solution.

-We proactively encourage self-dig schemes, so if you are interested contact us.
+We proactively encourage self-dig scheme, so if you are interested, please contact us.

 Baylham Stone was not in plans to receive Superfast Broadband as part of the Better Broadband for Suffolk programme, which will achieve 98% coverage across Suffolk by 2020.
 Although the 16 premises in Baylham Stone were connected to a fibre enabled cabinet, residents were approximately 7km away from the cabinet.
 This reliance on copper cable, over such a long distance, meant that speeds diminished until they were indistinguishable from standard broadband.

 Some residents utilised alternative solutions to increase their broadband speeds.
 This included satellite broadband – which many found unreliable – and 4G dongles once the area was 4G enabled.

 Local business owner Keith Willets, who had installed a 4G aerial in his premises, was able to reach speeds of around 10Mbps – 4 times faster than the satellite connection available to him before.
 However, the limited provision and high cost of the service was not an effective alternative for Keith’s business.